Login

 What is Stamp Duty?

-Stamp duty is a government tax on legal documents, including tenancy agreements.
+Stamp duty is a government tax on legal documents, including tenancy agreements, as mandated by LHDN under the Stamp Act 1949.
 It's calculated based on annual rent:

 Annual RentRateFormula